tompollard/bad-boids/README.md

 for use as an exercise on refactoring.

-Refactored versions exist in separate branches: e.g.: A version optimised in NumPy is available at: [https://github.com/tompollard/bad-boids/tree/perform](https://github.com/tompollard/bad-boids/tree/perform)
+Refactored versions exist in separate branches: e.g.: A version optimised in NumPy is available in the perform branch.